Developing Data-Driven Social Media Analytics Technology

 According to a Research and Markets report, the global social media analytics market is expected to reach $16.37 billion by 2023.
 The growth of the market is due to the increasing number of social media users and spending on analytics.

 Social media analytics combines monitoring, measurement and analysis tools to uncover user sentiment and identify key trends in the market.
-These tools allow users to decipher vast amounts of data from various social media platforms, such as Facebook (NASDAQ:FB), Twitter (NYSE:TWTR) and Instagram, to determine customer sentiment about brands and trends, customers concerns, the efficacy of marketing campaigns and competitor intelligence.
+These tools allow users to decipher vast amounts of data from various social media platforms, such as Facebook (NASDAQ:FB), Twitter (NYSE:TWTR) and Instagram, to determine customer sentiment about brands and trends, customer concerns, the efficacy of marketing campaigns and competitor intelligence.

 However, social media can be abused by those wishing to spread misleading information that can affect perceptions of important issues, such as elections.
 This has created the need for interactive platforms that detect deceptive posts.